tshepang/another-pyramid-tutorial/01-start.rst

    A Python standard that defines an interface between web servers and Python web applications.
-   It is the most common such interface in the Python world, and all Pyramid apps are WSGI apps.
+   It is the most common such interface in the Python world;
+   all Pyramid apps are WSGI apps.

 Let's dive right in: